MorganStimpson/piBrew/README.md

 7. Let the program run as long as needed
 8. Reattach the tmux session
 9. Ctrl-c the program data should be stored
-10. LO0k at ya data
+10. Look at your data

 ## Goal:
 1. Produce 1 model